U.S. Senate confirms Loretta Lynch as attorney general

-WASHINGTON Loretta Lynch won Senate approval as U.S. attorney general on Thursday, becoming the first black woman to occupy the post at a time when deadly altercations between white police and unarmed black men are making headlines.
+WASHINGTON The U.S. Senate voted on Thursday to approve Loretta Lynch as President Barack Obama's next attorney general, making her the first black woman to occupy the post at a time of substantial challenges for law enforcement in the United States.

+With deadly altercations between police and unarmed black men in the headlines, along with pending allegations of misconduct against major banks, Lynch will be tested early as she takes over the U.S. Justice Department from Eric Holder.

-The Senate confirmed Lynch by a vote of 56-43 to end a five-month partisan deadlock over her nomination by President Barack Obama.
-She had waited for a vote longer than the last seven attorneys general combined.
+Her confirmation ended a five-month partisan deadlock in the Senate.
+She had waited for a confirmation vote longer than the last seven attorneys general combined.

-Obama said Lynch, the 55-year-old U.S. attorney for Brooklyn, New York, had credibility with both law enforcement and the communities they police.

-He told supporters from his Organizing for Action political group that he would work with her to rebuild trust so that everyone felt safe and that the law was working on everyone's behalf.

-Ten Republicans voted for Lynch, including Senate Majority Leader Mitch McConnell.
-The tally in Lynch's favour was larger than expected, perhaps reflecting political concerns.
-Of the Republicans who backed her, four are up for reelection next year, three of them from states with big cities that have large African-American populations.
+President Obama said the country will be "better off" now that Lynch, 55, has been confirmed.

-As attorney general she will likely be confronted with civil rights cases stemming from police altercations in several U.S. cities.

-On Tuesday, the Justice Department said it was gathering information to determine whether it can bring civil rights charges in the death of a man who died after being arrested by Baltimore police.
+As attorney general she will likely be confronted with civil rights cases stemming from recent police altercations in several U.S. cities.
+For instance, the Justice Department said earlier that it would look into bringing civil rights charges over the death of a Baltimore man who died on Sunday after sustaining a spinal cord injury while in police custody.

-Freddie Gray, a 27-year-old black man, was arrested by white officers on April 12 and died days later after slipping into a coma.
-A preliminary autopsy report said he died from a spinal injury.
+Lynch will also have to take on financial cases involving allegations that some of the world's largest banks helped clients evade U.S. taxes and manipulated currency markets.

 The voting margin in the Senate reflected many Republicans' disapproval of Lynch's support for an executive order issued by Obama in November that was meant to shield millions of undocumented immigrants from the threat of deportation.